Jan Evangelista Purkyně University in Ústí nad Labem

 Jan Evangelista Purkyně University in Ústí nad Labem (Univerzita Jana Evangelisty Purkyně v Ústí nad Labem, abbreviated as UJEP) is a public university in Ústí nad Labem in the Czech Republic.
 The institution was established on 28 September 1991.
 It bears the name of famous Czech scientist Jan Evangelista Purkyně who was born in nearby Libochovice.
-More than 12,000 students are studying at the university.
+About 8,500 students are studying at the university.
 UJEP has around 900 employees.

 History

 Originally, in 1954, the pedagogical high school was established; in 1964 it changed to the Faculty of Education.
 With Act No. 314/1991 of the Czech National Council, the university was established.
 The formal inauguration ceremony was held on 28 September 1991.

 This university consists of eight faculties of which the Faculty of Education, the Faculty of Social and Economic Studies, the Faculty of the Environment and the Institute of Slavonic and German Studies were the first parts of the university.